immunant/c2rust/docs/cross-check-tutorial.md

 }
 ```
 As of the writing of this document, we have no automatic way to detect when the runtimes attempt to dereference deallocated memory, so we recommend manually disabling cross-checks when this occurs.

+### Compiler builtins and optimizations
+In some cases, clang and rustc may optimize the generated code differently in ways that produce divergence.
+For example, clang (more specifically, a LLVM optimization pass enabled by clang) converts single-argument `printf` calls to direct calls to `puts`.
+For example, clang converts `printf("Hello world!\n");` to `puts("Hello world!")`.
+The two functions have different internal implementations and make different syscalls (mainly the `write` syscall), so this optimization causes divergence.
+We recommend compiling all C code with the `-fno-builtin` argument to prevent this.